maletta/whatsapp-tltr-bot/readme.md

   - 4 for 4 hours
   - 6 for 6 hours
   - 30 for 30 minutes
+- .aleatorio: send fun facts and jokes.
+- .todos: Mentions all participants of the group in the message.
 - .sticker: Transforms a tagged or mentioned image into a sticker.
-- .todos: Mentions all participants of the group in the message.